CITRIS Workforce Innovation

 Internship duration: 8 weeks

-May–August 2024 (UC Berkeley and UC Merced students)
+May–August 2025 (UC Berkeley and UC Merced students)

-June–August 2024 (UC Davis and UC Santa Cruz students)
+June–August 2025 (UC Davis and UC Santa Cruz students)

 Who can apply:

-Hear from the summer 2023 cohort
+Hear from last year’s cohort

-Internship areas
+Internship Areas

 • Aviation: Expanding use of uncrewed aerial vehicles (UAVs), electrification of flight, leveraging data to improve air transport